ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 This specification describes an interoperable regular expression flavor, I-Regexp.

+I-Regexp does not provide advanced regular expression features such as capture groups, lookahead, or backreferences.
+It supports only a Boolean matching capability, i.e., testing whether a given regular expression matches a given piece of text.

+I-Regexp supports the entire repertoire of Unicode characters.

+I-Regexp is a subset of XSD regular expressions {{XSD-2}}.

+This document includes guidance for converting I-Regexps for use with several well-known regular expression idioms.

+## Terminology

 This document uses the abbreviation "regexp" for what are usually called regular expressions in programming.
 "I-Regexp" is used as a noun meaning a character string which conforms to the requirements in this specification; the plural is "I-Regexps".

-I-Regexp does not provide advanced regexp features such as capture groups, lookahead, or backreferences.
-It supports only a Boolean matching capability, i.e., testing whether a given regexp matches a given piece of text.

-I-Regexp supports the entire repertoire of Unicode characters.

-I-Regexp is a subset of XSD regexps {{XSD-2}}.

-This document includes rules for converting I-Regexps for use with several well-known regexp libraries.

-## Terminology

 {::boilerplate bcp14-tagged}